 As of the beginning of 2002, Iceland's corporate income tax was lowered from 30 per cent to 18 per cent.
-Partnerships with unlimited liability that file for taxes as distinct legal entities had their tax rate lowered from 38 per cent to 26 per cent.
-The reduction in the tax rates applied to the 2002 income year, the tax for which is assessed in October 2003 and comes up for payment thereafter.
-The same schedule applies for subsequent years.
+All the proceeds of the tax accrue to the Treasury.
+Municipalities levy no income tax.
+Partnerships with unlimited liability that file for taxes as distinct legal entities had their tax rate lowered from 38 per cent to 26 per cent5.
 As with the net wealth tax on individuals, the corporate net wealth tax has been abolished.

 As of 2002, the so-called inflation accounting system was abolished and replaced by conventional historical accounting.
 Inflation accounting has been in effect for a number of years due to the fact that inflation was at one time quite substantial and accounting methods had to reflect that fact.
 For the past decade, however, inflation has been in the single figures and the need for inflation adjustments in company accounts was diminished.
 Furthermore, international accounting standards are generally based on historical cost, and Icelandic standards are therefore being brought into conformity with international norms.
-As of 2002, Icelandic firms are allowed to keep their books and draw up their accounts in foreign currency.
+As of 2002, Icelandic firms are allowed to keep their books and draw up their accounts in foreign currency, subject to the restriction that the bulk of their business must be in the accounting currency.
 Their tax liability continues to be in krónur.
+The table below shows the corporate and partnership taxation rate since 1989 (in per cent):